oschina/mcp-gitee/README.md

 - `--api-base`: Gitee API base URL (default: https://gitee.com/api/v5)
 - `--version`: Show version information
 - `--transport`: Transport type (stdio、sse or http, default: stdio)
-- `--address`: The host and port to start the SSE server on (default: localhost:8000)
+- `--address`: The host and port to start the server on (default: localhost:8000)
 - `--enabled-toolsets`: Comma-separated list of tools to enable (if specified, only these tools will be enabled)
 - `--disabled-toolsets`: Comma-separated list of tools to disable